Scholarships and Awards

 The Marilyn Young Vitek Merit Scholarship in Biology

 To be awarded this scholarship you must be a Biology Major, and have an overall GPA of at least 3.5.
-A sophomore must have completed 3 units of biology; juniors must have completed 5 units of biology.
-A brief essay is also required.
+A sophomore must have completed three units of biology; juniors must have completed five units of biology.
+A brief essay is required.
 The essay should indicate your present goals in life, both biological and otherwise, the origins of those goals, and how you see your Albion College education, including your studies in biology, as related to them.
 Attach to your paper a current Albion College student transcript.
 Turn essay and transcript in to the Biology Department Office.
-The recipient does receive a monetary award.
+The recipient receives a monetary award.

 The Ewell A. and Barbara J. Stowell Scholarship in Environmental Biology

 To be awarded this scholarship you must be a Biology Major with a GPA of at least 3.0.
 The criteria listed below must also be met.
-The recipient does receive a monetary award.
+The recipient receives a monetary award.